 - Higher loan amounts: You might be able to borrow up to your school’s cost of attendance, depending on the lender.

-- No application deadlines: Unlike federal student loans that require you to submit the FAFSA by a certain date, private student loans can be applied for at any time.
+- No application deadlines: Unlike federal student loans that require you to submit the FAFSA by a certain date, you can apply for private student loans at any time.

 If you decide to take out a private student loan, be sure to consider as many lenders as possible to find the right loan for you.
 Credible makes this easy — you can compare your prequalified rates from our partner lenders in the table below in two minutes.